Lexirem/Project-1/readMe.md

 The **MVP** will cover the following:

 - **Homepage:** The homepage will present the general Top 10 and the different genres you can choose, which gives you the Top 10 about that category.
+For now, search for
 - **One Anime:** Once you "click" one anime, you get the image and a description about it.
 - **FAQ:** Information about anime and their origin.
 - **Signup:** A registration form for new users.